JamesJamDev/JellyJam-Tiny-Mod-Lethal-Company/JellyJamTinyMod_1.0x/README.md

 - /Speed
     - Toggles between using the Tiny values for Speed, Jump, and reach distance and the normal player ones
     - Can be used in any state, but only impacts the tiny mode
+- /Stuck
+    - Can only be used in the ship
+    - Teleports you to the spawn point
+    - Used for when you (re)spawn in and are stuck

 # IMPORTANT
 The mod is not optimized at all as this is the first time I've ever made a mod.